-Regarding the Constitutional amendments, both of the Houses possess the same power.
-A bill to amend the Constitution may be initiated in either of both houses of the parliament.
+Regarding the Constitutional amendments, both Houses possess the same power.
+A bill to amend the Constitution may be initiated in either of the Houses of Parliament.
 Without the amendment being approved by both houses and achieving the required majority, it will not go into effect.

 Indian President is elected with a majority vote from a committee that includes members of both Houses of Parliament and state legislative assemblies.
 Two houses of Parliament jointly elect the Vice-President of India.
 Members can also elect one of their peers to the role of Deputy Chairman.